 Here I'm thinking, if you're so damn big why is it so important for you to retain a single customer?
 If I want to close an account with Walmart, they don't try this hard to retain me.
 They don't care because they're so big.
 My gut feeling with this company is: they may do what they say, their egos are huge.
 Customer service is a crap shoot - you can get a nice guy, or a hostile employee.

-e) if another debt settlement company can get an A- rating with the BBB then they could to. saying "we're not BBB certified" isn't an answer...as they should be able to get certified!
-Esp. if others have done it.
+They are desperate to retain customers - which means to me, they are small timers.
+If another debt settlement company can get an A- rating with the BBB then they could too.
+Saying "we're not BBB certified" isn't an answer...as they should be able to get certified esp. if others have done it.

 By the time I settled with one creditor, I paid close to what I owed initially.
 On another creditor, I did the settlement myself and received polite service and they are the only creditor that did reduce my payment amount.
 Not by much, but some.

 Now, I'm trying to settle my Discover Credit Card balance.
 I was informed by a summons five days before the supposed court date that they were filing a judgment for approximately $2000.00 more than I originally owed.
 Credit Solutions and the attorney for Discover Card were insisting that I sign the judgment or they would be in court the following Monday.
 The Credit Solutions representative told me, "Discover and the attorney don't care if I am on life support, they no longer will settle.
 They want the full amount on the account."

 Before I signed up with Credit Solutions, I had called Discover to see if they would lower my interest rate which was in the 20% range.
 I explained that I had been laid off, legally separated and was struggling financially but did not want to file bankruptcy.
 Absolutely not was the answer from Discover even though I faithfully paid my payments each month.
 After signing up with Credit Solutions and being locked into a Credit Solutions contract, they finally offer to reduce my interest.